Last Updated on

 3. Go for a Breastfeeding Vacation

 Take some time off from your routine life and go on a vacation with your family.
 Enjoy the bliss of nursing your baby during this time, without being bogged down by the tasks and worries you deal with daily.
 Take some time to unwind and relax, indulge in yoga, meditation or any activity that rejuvenates your mind, body and soul.
 And while planning for the vacation, make sure to include ‘shop for the perfect bra’ in your to-do list, as the right bra can definitely help maintain the health of your breasts, especially during this crucial time.
+If certain conditions don’t permit you to travel, you can plan a small vacation at home.
+After all, home is the perfect place to unwind and spend quality time with your little one and your spouse!

 4. Post Your ‘Brelfie’